-Many different viruses can cause encephalitis, including the herpes simplex virus (HSV - which also causes cold sores) and enteroviruses.
+Many different viruses can cause encephalitis, including the herpes simplex virus (HSV – which also causes cold sores) and enteroviruses.
 In some cases infections are caused by mosquito bites (e.g. Murray Valley encephalitis, also known as Australian encephalitis; equine encephalitis).
-A milder form of encephalitis can also accompany some of the common childhood diseases such as chicken pox, measles, mumps, and rubella (German measles).
+A milder form can also accompany some of the common childhood diseases such as chicken pox, measles, mumps, and rubella (German measles).

 Symptoms may include a high fever and headache, accompanied by a stiff neck, vomiting, light sensitivity, and convulsions.
 Patients may also be drowsy, or confused, and difficult to rouse.
 In babies, there may be a bulge in the fontanelle.

 Many of these symptoms also occur in other illnesses (e.g. migraines), so the presence of fever is an important indication.